We have put together some facts about registration and the responsibility it brings.

 - Direct Debit payments are collected during December.

 - There is no reduced retention fee for retired architects, architects currently not working, students or architects working abroad.
 If they have ceased to practise, they have the option of resigning from the Register.
 In such cases, they can still call themselves "architect" socially.
-More information is available here.
+More information can be found on the Resigning from the Register information page.

 - Reminders are sent out via post and email (if you have given us your email address).
-If you have not already done so, you can update your details here or email us at firstname.lastname@example.org.
+If you have not already done so, you can update your details via Registrant Services or email us at email@example.com.

 Returning to the Register